cpbotha/cpbotha.github.io/content/posts/2003-05-13-the-microsoft-and-i.md

   - windows

 ---
-I&#8217;m reading some more juicy bits from the Microsoft Windows Official Guidelines for User Interface Developers and Designers.
+I’m reading some more juicy bits from the Microsoft Windows Official Guidelines for User Interface Developers and Designers.
 [This][1] section details the specific layout of controls in windows and dialog boxes.
 At least now the dialogs I design are more or less consistent with _some_ standard. :)

  [1]: https://msdn.microsoft.com/en-us/library/windows/desktop/dn742486(v=vs.85).aspx